v-nayjack/NonLinearOpt/README.md

 # NonlinearOpt

-THis is a python project that includes python code for Nonlinear Optimization course
+This is a python project for Non-Linear Optimization Coursework.
+This repo includes Python files created to solve the problems in  each of the assignments for this class.